GrolarDan/pg-releaser-lib/README.md

 ### Distribution Management and Authentication

-To deploy to OSSRH we need provide maven with credentials.
+To deploy to central portal we need provide maven with credentials.
 Also GPG plugin needs passphrase to the private key.
 Because we don't want to publish credentials I found useful using environment variables and use them in maven build process.

 #### Environment variables

-- `env.OSSRH_USERNAME` - username to the Sonatype JIRA account
+- `env.OSSRH_USERNAME` - Sonatype user token username (generated in Sonatype portal)
-- `env.OSSRH_TOKEN` - token to the Sonatype JIRA account
+- `env.OSSRH_TOKEN` - Sonatype user token password (generated in Sonatype portal)
 - `env.GPG_PASSPHRASE` - passphrase used to generate GPG private key (explained [here](#gpg))

 #### settings.xml